|

 33. Pack Paper Plates & Cutlery

-To make road trip lunch ideas a bit easier on the road, you can also pack some paper plates and plastic cutlery.
+To make road trip lunches even easier on the road, I also always pack disposable plates and cutlery.
 It comes in handy for making sandwiches on the go (and not making a mess in the car).
-But also for eating any leftovers the next day.
+But also for eating any leftovers the following day.
+And again, I don’t have to worry about washing these, I just throw them out afterwards.

 34. Pack Healthy Snacks Too